Master of Museum and Heritage Studies

 The information on this page applies to future students.
 Current students should refer to their faculty handbooks for course information.

-The new Master of Museum and Heritage Studies degree is designed to equip graduates with professional knowledge and practical experience consistent with pathways to employment in museums and the growing area of local and global heritage.
+The Master of Museum and Heritage Studies is designed to equip graduates with professional knowledge and practical experience consistent with pathways to employment in museums and the growing area of local and global heritage.
 Now is an especially important time for research, teaching and debate within the discipline, as the museums and heritage industries are in a period of dynamic change and growth around the world.
-For students considering further study and an academic career, there is also a pathway to further research in a higher degree such as a PhD.
+If you are considering further study and an academic career, there is also a pathway to further research in a higher degree such as a PhD.

 The program explores collections, cultural processes and strategies that societies use to conserve, communicate and engage with museums and heritage, both tangible (for example, artefacts, buildings, landscapes and monuments) and intangible (for example, memories, cultural practices, crafts, drama, songs and skills).
 It examines how objects and heritage places are contested, managed and conserved both in the past and today.
 The program is concerned with the material objects, cultural practices, events and performances through which meaning is constructed in museums and at heritage sites.
 It is interested in how the public engages with museums and heritage, including sites of trauma, commemoration and memorialisation, and how museums and heritage sites have become important components of economic and urban development strategies in many cities and regions around the world.